deepwilson/Universal-Data-Augmentation-for-Bounding-Boxes/README.md

 # Universal-Data-Augmerntation-for-Bounding-Boxes-
-Avoid writing separate code for bounding box updation for each type of data augmentation for Object Detection pipelines.
+Avoid writing separate code for bounding box updation for each type of data augmentation in Object Detection pipelines.
 Optimized for integration with tf.data pipeline for GPU execution.

 ![](1.png)
 ![](2.png)